ttlew/conversation/dialog-overview.md

 When you start to build the dialog, you must determine the branches to include, and where to place them.
 The order of the branches is important because nodes are evaluated from first to last.
 The first base node whose condition matches the input is used; any nodes that come later in the tree are not triggered.

 When the service reaches the end of a branch, or cannot find a condition that evaluates to true from the current set of child nodes it is evaluating, it jumps back out to the base of the tree.
 And once again, the service processes the base nodes from first to the last.
-If none of the conditions evaluate to true, then the response from the last node in the tree, which typically has a special `anything_else` condition that always evaluates to true, is returned.
+If none of the conditions evaluates to true, then the response from the last node in the tree, which typically has a special `anything_else` condition that always evaluates to true, is returned.

 You can disrupt the standard first-to-last flow by customizing what happens after a node is processed.
 For example, you can configure a node to jump directly to another node after it is processed, even if the other node is defined earlier in the tree.
 See [Defining what to do next](dialog-overview.html#jump-to) for more details.